Your next job interview may be a video interview…like it or not.

-Video interviewing…like it or not, may become the norm.
-This is just one more way companies may try to improve their recruitment process and I think it’s good news for job seekers.
+Video interviews are just one more way companies are trying to improve their recruitment process and I think it’s good news for job seekers.
 That is, as long as you are prepared!

 The applicant applies for a job.

 The recruiter/screener reviews resumes and selects those they would like to pre-screen.

 Instead of scheduling phone interviews with a manageable number of candidates, the recruiter can conceivably invite more candidates to submit answers to the pre-screen questions through the candidate-recorded video.